Unfiled6748/password-generator-manager/README.md

 (Note: You  do not need to create any tables.
 When the backend starts, an `app_user` table will automatically be created.)
 7. Go to the `backend` directory, and run `./mvnw spring-boot:run`.<br>
 This will start the backend.
+8. Congratulations!
+The application is up, and should be accessible at `localhost:5137`! 🎆🥳⭐

 ## Features